Dardanelles: Dardanian and Persian history

-The ancient city of Troy was located near the western entrance of the strait, and the strait's Asiatic shore was the focus of the Trojan War.
+The ancient city of Troy was located near the western entrance of the strait.
+The strait's Asiatic shore was the focus of the Trojan War.
 Troy was able to control the marine traffic entering this vital waterway.
-The Persian army of Xerxes I of Persia and later the Macedonian army of Alexander the Great crossed the Dardanelles in opposite directions to invade each other's lands, in 480 BC and 334 BC respectively.
+The Persian army of Xerxes I, and, later the Macedonian army of Alexander the Great, crossed the Dardanelles in opposite directions to invade each other's lands, in 480 BC and 334 BC respectively.